jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

 ### Ubuntu Packages

-I've been building systems with this layer using `Ubuntu 15.04` 64-bit workstations.
+I have been using *Ubuntu 15.04* 64-bit workstations to build these systems.

 You'll need at least the following packages installed